learneroflife30/Javascriptfundamentals/README.md

 # Javascriptfundamentals
-This repository will contain all fundamentals needed for automation testing.
+This repository contains all fundamentals needed for automation testing.